 Integrative Medicine Service

 The Integrative Medicine Service offers many therapies to complement (go along with) traditional medical care.
 Some of these services include music therapy, mind/body therapies, dance and movement therapy, yoga, and touch therapy.
 Services are available to you, your family, your caregivers, and the general public.
-Many of these services (such as appointments with Integrative Medicine doctors, massages, acupuncture, and mind-body and fitness sessions) are available at the Evelyn H. Lauder Breast Center.
+Many of these services are available at the Evelyn H. Lauder Breast Center.
+These include appointments with Integrative Medicine doctors, massages, acupuncture, and mind-body and fitness sessions.

 Exercise to Prevent Breast Cancer